 Do not continue to insist on enumerating the things the other person has done wrong as a way to avoid looking at your part.
 You can’t change your partner.
 If you could you probably would not like the result.
 Identify your part in the problem and work on fixing that portion first.
 Change you and the world will change around you.

-Put downs, like name calling, degrade your relationship along with the partner.
+Put-downs, like name-calling, degrade your relationship along with the partner.
 Why would you want to stay in a relationship with someone you did not respect?
 Keep putting your partner down and they lose respect for you.
-Rather than making that other person what to please you they will begin to want to escape you.
+Rather than making that other person want to please you, they will begin to want to escape you.
 Put a partner down enough and they will want to be rid of you.